Bulldog bat: Ecology and behaviour

-The species of lesser bulldog bats are insectivorous, and while the greater bulldog bats also eat insects, their chief food is fish.
+The species of lesser bulldog bats are insectivorous, and while the greater bulldog bats also eat insects, their chief food is fish (piscivorous).
 They use their echolocation to pinpoint the ripples they make on the surfaces of water.

 The greater bulldog bat trawls the water with its long, curved talons approximately 2–3 cm below the surface.
 It makes sweeps of between 30 cm and 3 m before ascending and turning to make a return sweep.
 In a single night, the bat may catch 20-30 small fish in this way.

+Shortly after bulldog bats are born, they react behaviorally to sound (pinna reflex) and emit short ultrasounds.
+With their genetically big feet, they cling to their mothers.
+They don't begin to fly until 5-6 weeks postnatally and continue to nurse for up to 3 months.